 Free and reduced-price lunches are available based on financial need or household situation.
-Information about a student's participation is confidential; however, disclosure of a student's eligibility may be made without prior notice or consent to programs, activities, and individuals that are specifically authorized access under the National School Lunch Act (NSLA), which is the law that sets forth the disclosure limits for the district's child nutrition programs.
-A student's name, eligibility status, and other information may be disclosed to certain agencies as authorized under the NSLA to facilitate the enrollment of eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent notifies the district that a student's information should not be disclosed.
-A parent's decision will not affect the child's eligibility for free and reduced price meals or free milk.
+Information about a student's participation is confidential.
+The district may share information such as a student's name and eligibility status to help enroll eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent notifies the district that a student's information should not be disclosed.
+Participating students will be offered the same meal options as their peers and will not be treated differently from their peers.
 See Cindy Legg to apply for free or reduced price meal services.